Emsland test facility: Closure

 At the end of 2011, the operation license expired and the test track was closed.

 In early 2012, the demolition and reconversion of all the Emsland site, including the tracks and factory, was approved.

 Demolition work began around 2016, largely focused on stripping out the electrical equipment.
-As of 2021, none of the concrete structures had been demolished.
+As of 2024, none of the concrete structures have been demolished.

 Transrapid 09, the last test train, was bought in 2016 by H. Kemper GmbH & Co.
 KG, a sausage factory, and is now in use as a meeting and memorial space on the factory site in Nortrup.
 One of the members of the Kemper family, Hermann Kemper, invented the technic of magnetic levitation.

+In April 2024, updated drone footage revealed that although the electrical components of the Transrapid test track had been removed, the full 31.5 km of concrete infrastructure remained intact.
+In the same year, a local association reopened the former visitor center, offering exhibitions and access to preserved Transrapid vehicles.

 Potential reprieve

 In 2021, IABG, which is responsible for the former test track, confirmed that it had been approached by CRRC about re-opening the site for use in testing CRRC's new maglev vehicles.
+At the same time, several universities from Lower Saxony confirmed they would consider reactivating the track to further develop the Hyperloop technology.